 - The Ace: Jedi, General, Pilot, Teacher, etc. Just about whatever Luke Skywalker sets his mind to, he ends up being good at.
 Destroying the First Death Star, leading an army, and rebuilding the Jedi Order from scratch are just a few of his achievements.
 His accomplishments as a Jedi are probably the most impressive, since he only received around a few weeks of formal training at the hands of Obi-Wan and Yoda during the original trilogy.
 This training was enough to allow him to, for a time, fight evenly with Darth Vader on Cloud City.
 While Luke eventually lost that duel, he goes on to defeat Vader just a year later on the Second Death Star.
 Afterwards, his skills continue to increase, with Luke defeating the Cloned Emperor a few years later, a fight which featured waves of power emanating from his body.
 During the assault on Supreme Overlord Shimrra's Citadel at the conclusion of the Yuuzhan Vong War, Luke's bladework was so fast that he appeared to be standing at the center of a hurricane to his niece and nephew, defeating some of the Vong's best warriors, along with the Supreme Overlord shortly after.

 - In terms of the Force, Luke seems to be the perfect counterpart to the Emperor, in that there doesn't seem to be an ability that he can't master if he puts his mind to it.
 While George Lucas stated that Anakin never managed to fulfill his own vast potential, he also stated that Luke had the potential to do so, and by all counts he did.
 The Courtship of Princess Leia sees Luke instinctively healing himself from the brink of death, and Shadows of the Empire features the Jedi instinctively learning to enhance his reflexes with The Force, which he goes on to master to the point that he can use it during combat at any time.
-His skill with Telekinesis is such that he can knock down AT-AT's with ease, rebuild Darth Vader's castle, and later tear the same castle down.
+His skill with Telekinesis is such that he can knock down AT-AT's with ease, rebuild one of Darth Vader's castles, and later tear the same castle down.
 He can also do more basic things, like absorb laser blasts and cast Jedi Mind Tricks.

 - By the time Luke is Grand Master of the New Jedi Order, he also possesses a number of rare Force abilities as well.
 These include the ability to walk on lava, become a Force Ghost, create copies of objects with The Force, cloak himself from detection by other Force Users, and attain a state known as Oneness, during which time a Force User achieves an advanced connection to The Force that allows them to almost become a part of it, with luminous energy flowing from Luke's body when he does this.
-By the end of the Star Wars Legends continuity, Luke is easily the most powerful Jedi in the galaxy, if not the most powerful Force User in general, with him being seen as a Living Legend and a necessary presence in solving the galaxy's problems.
+By the end of the Star Wars Legends continuity, Luke is easily the most powerful Jedi in the galaxy, if not the most powerful Force User in general; with him being seen as a Living Legend and a necessary presence in solving the galaxy's problems.

 - Ace Pilot: He inherited it from his father, and is considered to be one of the best in the galaxy, alongside Han and Wedge.